 Kansas Digital Access to History Grant awarded to Jefferson County Historical Society

-The Jefferson County Historical and Genealogy Society was recently awarded a $3000 grant from the Kansas State Historical Records Advisory Board (KSHRAB) to work towards bringing the Old Jefferson Town historical archives to a digitized format.
-The digitized format will be available online in the future to not only Jefferson County, but others across the United States and World.
+The Jefferson County Historical and Genealogy Society has been awarded a $3000 grant from the Kansas State Historical Records Advisory Board (KSHRAB) to work towards bringing the Old Jefferson Town historical archives to a digitized format.
+If all goes well, the digitized format will be available online around the first of June to not only Jefferson County, but others across the United States and World.

 The Kansas State Historical Records Advisory Board (KSHRAB) seeks to encourage Kansas organizations and individuals to preserve records of the past by offering a digital grant to aid in the process of digitizing records into a shareable format to the public.
-Using funds granted from the National Historical Publications and Records Commission (NHPRC), the KSHRAB established the Kansas Digital Access to Historical Records (KDAHR) Regrant Program to enhance online access to historical records and to increase digital literacy and citizen engagement with historical records.
+Their funds are granted from the National Historical Publications and Records Commission (NHPRC).

-Volunteers from the OJT museum have begun the work to enter the thousands of objects, photos, archives and library items into a software program purchased with the grant money.
+Volunteers from the OJT museum began working January 10th to enter the thousands of objects, photos, archives and library items into a software program purchased with the grant money.
 The Past Perfect Software offers organization of the records that have been kept on paper for the past 50 years.
-The digitizing of the museum artifacts will make researching easier not only at the museum, but also from the comforts of your home.
+The digitizing of the museum artifacts will make researching easier, not only at the museum, but also from the comforts of your home.
 The Past Perfect system will allow us to locate the items in the museum quicker if you want to come and see an item in person.

-There are some ways that you can become involved in this transition.
-Unfortunately the tasks we need help with would need to be completed at the museum.
-If you have an hour or two a week or every couple of weeks, we can keep you busy for awhile.
-We are in need of volunteers who can scan photos and documents, file clippings, and assist with the cataloging of the numerous library books that we house in our genealogy library.
+There are some ways that you can become involved in this project.
+If you have an hour or two a week or every couple of weeks, we can keep you busy.
+We are in need of volunteers who can scan photos and documents, file clippings, and assist with the cataloging of the numerous library books and photos that we house in our genealogy library.
 No experience is necessary, we will train you.